 Supply Chain Optimization

-The Supply Chain Optimization Work Stream has been working to develop the data and a predictive model to help improve the efficiency of USAID/BHA supply chain operations throughout Phase III.
+The Supply Chain Optimization Work Stream worked to develop the data and a predictive model to help improve the efficiency of USAID/BHA supply chain operations throughout Phase III.

 The Supply Chain Optimization Work Stream: